MarkS098/XmX_SSFP/README.md

-ssfp_arbitrary_lsfit.m - Least squares fit for experiments at an arbitrary offset.
+ssfp_lsfit_V2.m - Least Squares fit for peak intensities from an SSFP X -X pulse scheme experiment.

-ssfp_lsfit.m - Least squares fit for experiments where the offset is located on one of the peaks.

-xmx_processing.m - Reads brukers ser files and processes them into .mat files to be used by the fitting scripts.
+xmx_processing.m - Reads brukers ser files and processes them into .mat files to be used by the fitting script.

 functions - Contains scripts that read brukers acqus files for processing.